-The site team are responsible for keeping an up-to-date inventory of all relevant electrical appliances and for ensuring that all equipment is available for testing.
+The Site Supervisor and site team are responsible for keeping an up-to-date inventory of all relevant electrical appliances and for ensuring that all equipment is available for testing.

-The Estates Manager is also responsible for ensuring that a whole School fixed wiring inspection is carried out every 5 years.
+The Estates Managers are also responsible for ensuring that a whole School fixed wiring inspection is carried out every 5 years.